HushWay/blog/content/posts/Work to live, but do not live to work.md

 +++
-title = 'Eat to Live, but Do Not Live to Eat' date = 2024-03-31T15:46:08+08:00 draft = false
+title = 'Work to Live, but Do Not Live to Work' date = 2024-03-31T15:46:08+08:00 draft = false
 +++